 Managers need to remind their team members to create to-do-lists on a daily basis.
 You can also ask each team or department to determine the targets they want to achieve every week.
 Use a web-based project management app to facilitate daily task and target tracking.

-Nowadays, telecommuting can be carried out so easily.
+Nowadays, we can easily carry out telecommuting.
 Applications like WhatsApp, Skype, and Zoom can also be used for meetings and internal communication.
 However, telecommuting can also lead to miscommunication, if not done properly.